XelaNull/7DTD-WhiteRiver_ToC/README.md

 - **Brass For Lead** - Help the community restock its Lead supply and in exchange receive some brass.
 - **Everdeen's Arrows & Bolts** - The settlement is trying to put together a feast.
 Help feed everyone in exchange for named arrows & bolts slightly better than Vanilla.
 - **Gupta's Bandages** - Can't craft first aid bandages?
 Trade Aloe Leaves & Cotton for a few First Aid Bandages.
+Gupta's bandages and first aid kits are rumored to be better quality than you can find elsewhere.
 - **QwikCrete** - Learn the secret to making quick-drying concrete blocks!
 - **Remington's Steel Ammo** - A spin off of Khaine's Steel Ammo mod that turns it into a questable achievement.
+Along with this, learn to craft an auto turret that takes the Remington 762 ammo.

 Nearly all quests are designed to be repeatable in case of loss of equipment or to try your luck at a higher quality reward.
 Black Bart's dig tools are unique and the quest is designed NOT to be repeatable!